 A sustainability-related course section is one in which a particular instructor has chosen to integrate sustainability concepts into the course content.
 This does not indicate additional work for students.
 Sustainability is simply used as an intentional context for achieving the same learning goals as other course sections.
-These course offerings are appropriate for students learning about sustainability for the first time or for those more familiar, to see sustainability issues from a new perspective.
-Sustainability-related courses may include sustainability as a unique course component or module, or infuse sustainability concepts as appropriate throughout the course.
+These course offerings are appropriate for students learning about sustainability for the first time, or for enabling those more familiar with sustainability to see issues from a new perspective.
+Sustainabilityrelated courses may include sustainability as a unique course component or module, or infuse sustainability concepts as appropriate throughout the course.